 ESG – DIRECT EXPOSURE

 Sandstorm Gold has policies and programs in place to manage the ESG risk factors that are directly related to the Company.
+These policies and programs are regularly reviewed by the Company’s Corporate Social Responsibility (“CSR”) Committee, which reports directly to the CEO and CFO.
 The social policies and programs discussed below are reflective of the Company’s commitment to a high standard of employee management practices including a safe and inclusive workplace, competitive compensation and benefits, training and learning opportunities and channels for employee engagement.
 Sandstorm also seeks to incorporate industry best practices with regards to governance, is committed to conducting its business with integrity, maintaining high ethical standards and contributing to the community in which it operates.

 Sandstorm’s direct environmental impact and carbon footprint is small.
-The Company operates in an office environment with a small workforce of 17 full-time employees.
+The Company operates in an office environment.
 The Company’s head office is situated in a LEED Gold certified building in Vancouver, British Columbia, Canada.
+The LEED Canada rating system applies a rigorous internationally-recognized standard measuring and evaluating the effectiveness of a property’s sustainable practices and policies in a range of green categories.
+LEED addresses whole building cleaning, general maintenance issues, recycling programs, exterior maintenance and systems upgrade or modernization.

 Social – Health & Safety, Labour Management